-Q2 Who within the project team will be responsible for implementing the Communication Plan?
+Q2 Who within the project team will be responsible for the implementation of the Communication Plan?

 This question addresses the issue of how responsibility for implementing a CP is distributed within a project team.
 The involvement of all team members and sharing of responsibility for the CP is important.
-However, NRSP experience shows that having one person within a project team who has the main responsibility for the implementation of a CP, working with the other team members, works well.
-For an UP project the project team needs to include someone with established expertise and a reputation in communication.
+However, NRSP experience shows that having one person within a project team who has the main responsibility for the implementation of a CP, working with the other team members works well.
+To be effective the person responsible needs to have demonstrable skills and experience in communication.
 This person should also co-ordinate the monitoring and evaluation of communication activities.